kmnkat/avatar-webapp/README.md

 # avatar-webapp
 ## my final project from the Code First Girl course

-It's a simple avatar generator which allows user to download the result.
+It's a simple avatar generator that allows user to download the result.
 I created this project during the [Code First Girls](https://codefirstgirls.com/) Introduction to Web Development course.

 ## Setup
-To run this project, install it locally using npm (express.js and nodemon are required):
+To run this project, install it locally using npm:
 ```
 $ npm start
 ```
+ang to to localchost:3000.